-- Core Walking Zones (Z) specific walking focus areas in town centres; a combination of prestige walking zone and primary walking route categories identified in the Council's footway hierarchy (Table R2). - Walking (and cycling) routes in the urban area (R) to enable walking for everyday trips.
+- Active Travel Zones (Z) walking-focussed interventions in areas of highest pedestrian and cycle activity such as town centres.
+They are likely to be a combination of the prestige walking zone and primary walking route categories identified in the Council's footway hierarchy (Table R2).
+Typical measures in these areas will include footway widening, pedestrian crossing facilities, public space improvements, seating and planting, waymarking and cycle parking, supported by slower speed limits and car parking management. - Walking (and cycling) routes in the urban area (R) to enable walking for everyday trips.
 These are similar to the secondary walking routes in the Council's footway hierarchy (Table R2).
 However, they may also include new and upgraded footways and paths within, or linking to, new developments that are likely to generate a significant number of new walking trips. - Walking (and cycling) routes in rural areas and/or within open spaces across the county (X).
 These are primarily leisure routes and include a mix of canal towpaths, country park paths, greenways, footpaths and bridleways.
-Improvements to accommodate horse-riding will be considered where possible.
+Wherever possible, these routes will be investigated as multi-user trails for walking, wheeling, cycling and horse-riding.